UK Immigration Advice For US Citizens

 Differing from other visa types, a spouse visa will also grant you the right to work in the UK during your residency.
 You must be able to prove that you are legally married in the UK, that you intend to live together for the duration of your living here and be able to financially support yourself independent of any government funding.
 The spouse who is the British Citizen must also meet the £18,600 per year minimum income requirement for Spouse Visa applications in order for your visa to be approved.

-The situation is similar if you are planning to join a boyfriend or girlfriend living in England, Ireland, Scotland or Wales.
-You can apply under the same visa type as the above – a Family of a Settled Person Visa – or for an Unmarried Partner Visa, but there are slightly different requirements when there is no blood relation to the person you’re intending to move to the UK to join.
+The situation is similar if you plan to join a boyfriend or girlfriend living in England, Ireland, Scotland or Wales.
+You can apply under the same visa type as the above – a Family of a Settled Person Visa – or for an Unmarried Partner Visa, but there are slightly different requirements when there is no blood relation to the person you intend to move to the UK to join.

 You will need to have your student visa approved and in place prior to entering the UK, so we recommend applying three weeks prior to the start of your course to avoid disappointment.
 Once approved, you’ll be permitted to enter the country using your visa a week prior to your course start date.